Beauty, history, culture. The Italian language has them all.

 This, as well as the amazing travel opportunities in one of the most beautiful countries in the Mediterranean, is surely a reason to learn this language (a trip to Italy will be even more unforgettable if you’re able to speak with the locals)!

-Here are some examples of Italian words that have already broken into English:
+Here are some examples of Italian words that have already been broken into English:

 macaroni (from maccheroni)